What is the cheapest life insurance policy?

 When you renew your insurance policy when the term ends, you’ll likely renew it at a significantly higher premium.
 You may think that this is solely due to your older age.
 However, most term policies are guaranteed renewable at disproportionately higher prices to account for uncertainty about the changes in your health or lifestyle during the time you already had the policy.

-By shopping around and working with a broker to compare quotes, you can find insurers with substantially lower rates for your circumstances and needs and apply for a cheaper life insurance policy instead of renewing your current coverage.
-Insurers weigh risks and price their demographics groups differently.
-If you can find the insurance company most favourable to your circumstances, you can lock in the best rates for your next policy.
+By shopping around and working with a broker and using online tools to compare quotes, you can find insurers with substantially lower rates for your circumstances and needs and apply for a cheaper life insurance policy instead of renewing your current coverage.

 3. Replace creditor or mortgage insurance with individual term life coverage